 We’re all familiar with the statistics.
-According to research from Gallup, 85% of employees worldwide are not engaged in their job.
+According to research from Gallup, nearly 80% of employees worldwide are not engaged in their job.
 Additionally, 71% of employees in Western Europe are not engaged (2017 Gallup State of the Global Workplace survey).
 Yet, according to a Harvard Business Review study, 71% of managers feel employee engagement is one of the most important factors in overall organisational success.

 So, what’s going wrong?